sahara101/Movie-Roulette/README.md

 Issue: Browser doesn’t load the poster or background.

-- Use the FQDN (Fully Qualified Domain Name) for Plex/Jellyfin in the environment variables instead of the IP address.
+- Use the FQDN (Fully Qualified Domain Name) for Plex/Jellyfin in the environment variables/settings instead of the IP address.

 ## Support